 These are just a few of the ways I take the stress out of getting things done and I hope they help give you some ideas.
 Be open to testing out these ideas and trying them for yourself.
 Keep the ones that work and quickly ax the stuff that’s clogging up your creativity.

-You’ll see exactly why color-coding my day has changed my life and my business in a way I never imagined.
-I also share an inside look at my entire day (in pictures!) and the one thing you can do to start automating your business this week.
+It’s easy to see exactly why color-coding my day has changed my life and my business in a way I never imagined.
+All of these ideas will help you start automating your business this week.

 How do you reduce the stress of getting things done every day?
 Share your best productivity tip!